kpdhulipala/terraform-provider-equinix/docs/resources/equinix_network_device.md

 * `diverse_device_id` - (Optional) Unique ID of an existing device.
 Use this field to let Equinix know if you want your new device to be in a different location from any existing virtual device.
 This field is only meaningful for single devices.
-* `primary_device_id` - Unique ID of an existing primary device.
-This field is used when you are using Create Virtual Device API to add a secondary device to an existing primary device.
-If not used it would create new HA/redundant devices

 ### Secondary Device